 Also in Settings is Mobile Mail.
 Here you can enter your cell phone number to receive a text message with a link to download a free copy of AOL Mobile Mail.
 You can send and receive e-mails directly from your cell phone using your AOL Mail or AIM Mail address.

 We hope this has been a helpful overview of how AOL Mail works.
-For more information about e-mail and related topics, follow the links on the next page.
+For more information about e-mail and related topics, follow the links below.